 Gentle Yoga Poses for Seniors and Medicare Eligibles

-Gentle yoga poses for seniors and Medicare eligibles are generally low-impact and great for beginners.
+Simple yoga for seniors and Medicare eligibles is generally low-impact and great for beginners.
 There are numerous gentle yoga poses for seniors and Medicare eligibles that are available, but the most popular are as follows:

 Seated Forward Bend: Sit on the floor and keep your legs straight in front of you.
 Inhale and lean forward as far as you can.
 To avoid potential injuries, never force or push your body.
 This pose can calm the brain and help relieve stress.
 It stretches the spine, shoulders, and hamstrings and stimulates your liver and kidneys.